aitor-ibarguren/llm_wrappers/README.md

   </a>
 </p>

 This repository contains Python classes to load, manage, export, and fine-tune LLMs, facilitating their use in applications.
+Additionally, the repository includes complementary classes to simplify the developments of RAG and agentic systems.

 List of available classes:
+* **Generation**
   * **FlanT5Wrapper:** Class containing LLM functionalities for FLAN-T5 model versions using Transformers library.
   * **BARTWrapper:** Class containing LLM functionalities for BART model versions using Transformers library.
   * **GPT2Wrapper:** Class containing LLM functionalities for GPT-2 decoder-only model versions using Transformers library.
+* **Retrieval**
+  * **FAISSWrapper:** Class containing embedding, indexing, and retrieval functionalities using FAISS library.

 Further information about the *llm_wrappers* package can be found in the next sections: